Codes-of-Aryan/Cathay-Hackathon-/log.md

 ok, makin progress now, modified the dataset to my needs.
 This dataset could now be passed to a script, can be cleaned and processed, and then be used to train a linear regression, as I've been trying to do for quite some while now.
 Lesssgo!

+Alright, there is now about 15 mins left in the submission.
+I am done with the code.
+Everything seems to done.
+Model Trained, Readme updated, and this log is now finished as well.